-Required by legislation No Required by City of Vincent Policy Yes Consultation period 1 Sept ember 2016 - 16 September 2016 Comments Received 142 consultation packs were distributed.
-At the close of consultation 28 responses were received with 17 in favour, and 11 against the proposal.
-(Refer Attachment 1).
+Required by legislation No Required by City of Vincent Policy Yes Consultation period 1 Sep tember 2016 - 16 September 2016 Comments Received consu consultation packs were distributed.
+Itation 28 responses were received with ainst the proposal.
+(Refer Attachment 1 17 in favour, and